cpp-lln-lab/bidsMReye/README.md

           output_dir
 ```

-`--action generalize` means that the extracted data will be used as input and
+## Computing the eye movements

-that bidsmeye will use it to predict what were the eye movements of your
+`--action generalize` use the extracted timeseries to predict the eye movements
-participants.
+using the default pre-trained model of deepmreye.

+This will also generate a quality control report of the decoded eye movements.

 ```bash
 bidsmreye --action generalize \
           bids_dir \
           output_dir
 ```
+## Doing it all at once

-"all" does "prepare" then "generalize".
+`--action all` does "prepare" then "generalize".

 ```bash
 bidsmreye --action all \